Vision Examples in the Food and Pharmaceutical Industries

 Detect crush damage on the sides of PET bottles.
 Conventional image processing systems could not recognize changes with low contrast such as crushing.

-Installing a vision system in a star wheel transfer process to detect crushed bottles improves work efficiency.
+Installing machine vision in a star wheel transfer process to detect crushed bottles improves work efficiency.
 The XG-X/CV-X Series provides various processing functions to ensure reliable 100% inspection even for crushing, for which differentiation was difficult with conventional methods.

 Detecting PET bottles with crushed corners